 In general, there are five elements that make an effective pipe label.
 These elements are used by most pipe marking standards:

-- Label and text size guidelines ensure your labels can be read and understood from a distance.
+Label and text size guidelines ensure labels can be read and understood from a distance.

-- Label placement recommendations ensure that workers can locate the information they need.
+Label placement ensures that workers can locate the information they need.

-The standard you use depends on the facility’s type and its location.
+When pursuing the five elements, adhere to industry-wide standards for instant recognition and safety.
+The standard used will depend on your facility’s type and location.
 There are many standards that may apply in different situations.
-Some common standards used in the US include:
+Some common standards used in the U.S. include: